-This means take the themes and topics from your keyword research and building out a content strategy that you can chip away at – it will make you stand out from your competition and boost your rankings and visibility.
+This means taking the themes and topics from your keyword research and building out a content strategy that you can chip away at – it will make you stand out from your competition and boost your rankings and visibility.

-Make sure your content is top notch, answers the questions your clients have, and is engaging in a way that will make them take action.
+Make sure your content is top-notch, answers the questions your clients have, and is engaging in a way that will make them take action.

 Link Acquisition, Citations, and Website Promotion for Home Builders

 There are many different ways to build and acquire links within the home builder industry.
-Depending on your market and growth plans things may vary slightly, but assuming you compete primarily in a local market here is how the usual approach should start:
+Depending on your market and growth plans, things may vary slightly, but assuming you compete primarily in a local market, here is how the usual approach should start:

 I’m not sure what else to say about this one.
-If your business isn’t already on Google My Business, Bing Maps, Apple Maps, etc. then you need to do this before considering other aspects of link building.
+If your business isn’t already on Google My Business, Bing Maps, Apple Maps, etc., then you need to do this before considering other aspects of link building.

 2. Leverage your existing partnerships.
 This could mean some of your partner contractors, realtors, mortgage brokers, or other professionals in your industry.
 Connecting with these individuals and adding value to them in some form or another in exchange for a link back to your website can go a long way.
 You’ll be surprised how many links you can build this way with very little effort.

-This could be something like the important factors to consider when building a new home or Building vs Buying: What you need to know and have this as something you offer others in your industry and in return have them share it on their website with a link back to yours.
+This could be something like the important factors to consider when building a new home or Building vs Buying: What you need to know and have this as something you offer others in your industry and, in return, have them share it on their website with a link back to yours.

 4. Industry associations.
 Your national, state, or local level Home Builder Associations are a great source for links.
-Whether it’s as simple as a member listing, or as robust as arranging guest posting opportunities, these associations are often looking for great high-quality content to feature on their website or for their members – trading this content for links and visibility can often be well worth the effort.
+Whether it’s as simple as a member listing or as robust as arranging guest posting opportunities, these associations are often looking for great high-quality content to feature on their website or for their members – trading this content for links and visibility can often be well worth the effort.

 Stay in the know